icyqwq/cores3_midiunit_test/README.md

-# Test project for Midi unit.
+# Test project for Kantanplay

 Before build, please use blow command clone M5GFX and M5Unified to components folder.